-- Root canal is an option recommended if other treatments fail.
+Other treatments are application of in office fluoride to the sensitive areas of the teeth to strengthen the tooth enamel and reduce the pain.
+If receding gums cause sensitive teeth, the dentist may apply a sealant to cover the exposed root surfaces.
+Root canal is an option recommended if other treatments fail.
 This procedure is used to treat problems in the tooth’s soft core or dental pulp.

 While there are a number of treatments available for sensitive teeth, it is best that the dentist recommend the one that will work best in your situation, taking into account various factors.
-The best way to treat sensitive teeth is to seek the dentist’s help in diagnosing and addressing the problems.
+The best way to treat sensitive teeth is to seek the dentist’s help in diagnosing and addressing the problem.